 Recovery from viral encephalitis may take a very long time.
 Mortality rate varies with cause, but severity of epidemics due to the same virus varies during different years.
 Permanent neurologic deficits are common among patients who survive severe infection.

 Supportive therapy includes treatment of fever, dehydration, electrolyte disorders, and seizures.
 Euvolemia should be maintained.

-If HSV or varicella-zoster virus encephalitis is suspected, acyclovir 10 mg/kg IV q 8 h is started promptly and continued usually for 14 days.
+Until HSV encephalitis and varicella-zoster virus encephalitis are excluded, acyclovir 10 mg/kg IV q 8 h should be started promptly and continued usually for 14 days or until infection with these viruses is excluded.
 Acyclovir is relatively nontoxic but can cause liver function abnormalities, bone marrow suppression, and transient renal failure.
-Giving acyclovir IV slowly over 1 h helps prevent nephrotoxicity.
+Giving acyclovir IV slowly over 1 h with adequate hydration helps prevent nephrotoxicity.

 Because a bacterial CNS infection is often difficult to exclude when patients who appear seriously ill present, empiric antibiotics are often given until bacterial meningitis is excluded.

 Last full review/revision April 2014 by John E. Greenlee, MD